METAPOETICS IV/VI

 With well-concealed scorn I regard

-and thereby claim a right to my name.
+and thereby have a claim to my name.

 They're pathetic opuscular fools